martinvonz/jj/docs/tutorial.md

 The working copy is clean
 ```

-Note that a commit id printed in green indicates an open commit and blue
+Note that a commit ID printed in green indicates an open commit and blue
 indicates a closed commit.

 If we later realize that we want to make further changes, we can make them